Coronavirus Advice & Information

 Covid19 Update - Update Rapid lateral flow testing for households and bubbles of school pupils and staff

 Around 1 in 3 people with coronavirus (COVID-19) do not have symptoms but can still pass it on to others.
 Regular testing of people without symptoms (asymptomatic testing) is important to help stop the virus spreading.
-As lockdown restrictions gradually ease, we all need to play our part to help protect each other.
+As restrictions gradually ease, we all need to play our part to help protect each other.

 • via employers if they offer testing to employees